-Although it’s still August (and boy does it feel like it!), with Fall finally approaching, I’ve already started planning my Halloween party.
+Although it’s still August (and boy does it feel like it!), with Fall finally approaching, I’ve already started planning my Halloween party, especially my Halloween party appetizers.
 I really enjoy getting creative with food and making it as creepy as possible in celebration of the changing season.

 I’m not sure why Halloween is my favorite “holiday”, but it may have something to do with Snickers.
 I definitely have a sweet tooth!
 Sometimes I last a few days without rummaging through the kids’ candy bags, but I eventually end up with my fair share of chocolate by the time Thanksgiving hits.
 And, although I do love me some sugar, I also try to balance it out with a least a few healthy things thrown in the mix.